pekastel/hyperterm-initial-windows/README.md

   }
 ```

-NOTE: Remember to place the options under `config`.
+NOTE: Remember to place the options under `config` section.

 # license